megasaturnv/curses-radio-controlled-car-interface/README.md

 4 = Turn on slow acceleration mode
 5 = Turn off slow acceleration mode (default)

 6 = Function key 6.
-Not implemented
-7 = Function key 7.
-Not implemented
-8 = Function key 8.
-Not implemented
-9 = Function key 9.
-Not implemented
-0 = Function key 0.
-Not implemented
+Not implemented (Will be left indicator) 7 = Function key 7.
+Not implemented (Will be right indicator) 8 = Function key 8.
+Not implemented (Will toggle the turret LEDs) 9 = Function key 9.
+Not implemented (Will Toggle IR LEDs) 0 = Function key 0.
+Not implemented (Will fire BB gun)
 ```
 ## Libraries Used
 * Python Curses